 Maysville, Kentucky, is a great area for RV travel.
 Here’s a little more info::

-- Lively Lady Landing – A wonderful and scenic RV park across the Ohio River in Aberdeen
+- Lively Lady Marina & Campground – RV camping on the Ohio side of the river in Aberdeen

 Other posts from our RV travels to Maysville, Kentucky:

 - Thanks for the Great Times, Maysville KY!!
 11/01/15

 - Maysville Kentucky – Tobacco, Freemasons, Miniatures & Clooneys!
 10/19/15